 - Progress on delivering the Corporate Plan is communicated through a performance management framework.
 The Scrutiny Committee receives regular reports on performance against the Corporate Plan in addition to matters referred to it by Cabinet.
-In order to demonstrate its openness the Authority also publishes: - Constitution - Council, Cabinet and Committee Reports - Scheme of delegation reports
+In order to demonstrate its openness the Authority also publishes:

+- Constitution

+- Council, Cabinet and Committee Reports

+- o Scheme of delegation to officers